jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -v 10 -u 127.0.0.1 10110 -u 127.0.0.1 10111
 ```
 If successful, NMEA messages will start to come in, appear on the screen and send as UDP messages to `127.0.0.1` port `10110` and port `10111`.
-These UDP messages are the key method to use the output of AIS-catcher and visualize that in OpenCPN or directly send to AIS aggregators like MarineTraffic, Fleetmon, Vesselfinder, Shipxplorer and others.
+These UDP messages are the key method to use the output of AIS-catcher and visualize that in OpenCPN or directly send to AIS aggregator websites like MarineTraffic, FleetMon, VesselFinder, ShipXplorer and others.
 See below for more pointers on how this can be set up.
 The screen messages can be suppressed with the option ```-q```.
 That's all there is.

 For RTL-SDR devices performance can be sensitive to the device settings.
 In general a good starting point is the following: